DervexDev/github-loc/README.md

 # GitHub LOC

-Simple yet elegant Google Chrome extension that allows you to view repository Lines Of Code.
+Simple yet elegant Google Chrome extension that allows you to view repository Lines Of Code with an option to exclude selected languages.
+Clicking on the stat will take you to the [ghloc.vercel.app](https://ghloc.vercel.app/DervexDev/github-loc) page with even more LOC details.

-## On GitHub
+## In Action

 <img width="300" src="public/demo1.png"/>

-## Extension settings
+## Settings

 <img width="300" src="public/demo2.png"/>